lifex: a flexible, high performance library for the numerical solution of complex finite element problems: Acknowledgements

-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No 740132, \href{https://iheart.polimi.it/}{iHEART} - An Integrated Heart Model for the simulation of the cardiac function, P.I.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No 740132, \href{https://iheart.polimi.it/}{iHEART} - An Integrated Heart Model for the simulation of the cardiac function; P.I.
 Prof. A. Quarteroni).
-We acknowledge the CINECA award \texttt{MathBeat} under the ISCRA initiative, for the availability of high performance computing resources and support. \lifex{} logo has been designed by S. Pozzi.
+We acknowledge the CINECA award \texttt{MathBeat} under the ISCRA initiative, for the availability of high performance computing resources and support.
+The \lifex{} logo was designed by S. Pozzi.

-\lifex{} would not have been possible without a large and loyal team working on software development and review, contributing code and fixes or reporting bugs and suggestions: N. Barnafi, L. Bennati, M. Bucelli, L. Cicci, S. Di Gregorio, M. Fedele, I. Fumagalli, S. Pagani, R. Piersanti, F. Regazzoni, M. Salvador, S. Stella, E. Zappon, A. Zingaro and many others.
+\lifex{} would not have been possible without a large and loyal team working on software development and review, contributing code and fixes or reporting bugs and suggestions: N. Barnafi, L. Bennati, M. Bucelli, L. Cicci, S. Di Gregorio, M. Fedele, I. Fumagalli, S. Pagani, R. Piersanti, F. Regazzoni, M. Salvador, S. Stella, E. Zappon, and A. Zingaro, among many others.

 Special thanks go to Profs.
-A. Quarteroni, L. Dede', L. Formaggia, P. Gervasio, A. Manzoni, C. Vergara, P. Zunino for all the stimulating and inspiring discussions, and to L. Paglieri for the endless patience and support.
+A. Quarteroni, L. Dede', L. Formaggia, P. Gervasio, A. Manzoni, C. Vergara, and P. Zunino for many stimulating and inspiring discussions and to L. Paglieri for endless patience and support.

-\lifex{} follows all the enthusiasm, passion, experience and dedication to scientific computing brought in by several people who contributed to the \texttt{LifeV} library \cite{Bertagna2017}.
-The name itself is inspired by \texttt{LiFE} (Library of Finite Elements), conceived by Prof. Fausto Saleri.
+\lifex{} shares the enthusiasm, passion, experience, and dedication to scientific computing brought by several people who contributed to the \texttt{LifeV} library \cite{Bertagna2017}.
+The name itself was inspired by \texttt{LiFE} (Library of Finite Elements), conceived by Prof. Fausto Saleri.